atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 Most closed models today don't give you their raw weights.
 At best, they let you upload examples or preferences, which influence how the model behaves, but the underlying numbers are still controlled by them.
 That's not the same thing as fine-tuning in the original sense, it's closer to instruction tuning or style guidance.

 So if you say "we fine-tuned GPT," what you're really claiming is that you were able to change OpenAI's core model.
 In almost all cases, that's not true.
 What you probably did was give it better prompts, examples, memory, or retrieval.
+The same applies to image and video models, using ControlNet, LoRAs, or style references isn't fine-tuning the base model.
 That's powerful and valuable work, but it's not the same thing.

 **True fine-tuning requires:**
-- Direct access to model weights (open-source models like Llama, Mistral)
+- Direct access to model weights (open-source models like Llama for text, Stable Diffusion for images, or CogVideoX for video)
 - Or specialized fine-tuning APIs that actually update weights for your use case
 - Infrastructure to run the training process
 - Data and expertise to do it well